- Casino

 Maryland Sports Betting

 Maryland is officially a sports betting state.
-Thanks to a sports betting bill passed during the 2021 legislative sessions and signed into law by Gov. Larry Hogan, sports betting is indeed coming to the Old Line State.
-Maryland sports betting will take place in-person and online, giving residents full access to legal sports gambling options to enjoy.
+Thanks to a sports betting bill passed during the 2021 legislative sessions and signed into law by Gov. Larry Hogan, mobile sports betting has been available in the Old Line State since 2022.
+Maryland sports betting takes place in-person and online, giving residents full access to legal sports gambling options to enjoy.

 In fact, sports betting in Maryland is an important step forward for the entire industry as the state’s 6 million residents are some of the country’s most passionate sports fans.
 This is about right as the state plays host to the Baltimore Ravens and the Orioles, and not least, there is a lot of support going for the Washington DC metro area franchises, which are more or less considered a part of the state’s own sports fabric.